-A New York success story, SriPraPhai (pronounced see-PRA-pie, we think) was the brainchild of a Thai nurse turned appliance store owner turned baker turned restaurateur.
+A New York success story, SriPraPhai was the brainchild of a Thai nurse turned appliance store owner turned baker turned restaurateur.
 Initially a small, hole-in-the-wall spot, the place has since expanded into a larger space to accommodate the masses.
-So if you show up during prime feeding time, be prepared to take a number and wait outside.
+So if you show up during prime dinner hours, be prepared to take a number and wait outside.

 The menu at SriPraPhai is as thick as a Bangkok travel guide, featuring dishes from all over Thailand, from North’s signature khao soi to a few pages of seafood dishes commonly found in the South.
-Waiters hustle through the space blindly -- so no walking and texting -- and food is served when it is ready, regardless of how much tabletop you have available.
-With prices ranging from $5 (steamed dumplings) to $17 (soft shelled crab), nothing here will cost you too much.
+With prices ranging from $5 (steamed dumplings) to $17 (soft shell crab), nothing here will cost you too much.
 And that’s ideal, because this is the kind of place where you’re going to want to order big and eat even bigger.

-Sweet, sour, salty and hot.
-The key flavors to any Thai kitchen, this salad hits on all four.
+Sweet, sour, salty and hot, this salad hits on all four flavors.
 Refreshing despite some strong heat, this is among the best papaya salads in the city.
 Go for the variation with crispy ground catfish on top if you want to change it up.

 Tender, salty beef balanced against crispy red onions and lots of lime juice.
-If you like your laab hot, do not be afraid to ask your waiter for some extra heat, as the dish served without instruction is relatively painless.
-But remember, there is a difference between “American hot” and “Thai hot,” so order accordingly.
+If you like your laab hot, do not be afraid to ask your waiter for some extra heat.

-Served up a few ways, each one offers different toppings, but at the end of the day, the lightly fried crab does the heavy lifting.
-We prefer the one with chili, garlic, and basil leaves, but any one will do the trick.
-Works as a cold leftover too.
+Served up a few ways, each one offers different toppings.
+But at the end of the day, the lightly fried crab is the highlight.
+We prefer the one with chili, garlic, and basil leaves, but make sure you get at least one for the table.

-Initially a recommendation of our waitress, and now something we order on every visit.
-If you’re not familiar with sweet sausage, it is exactly as it sounds - bites of sugary-sweet pork, served over a bed of crispy cucumbers, onions, chilies, and lime juice.
+Bites of sugary-sweet pork served over a bed of crispy cucumbers, onions, chilies, and lime juice.
 Order some.

-A basic, refreshing way to soothe your tongue after a chili-heavy meal.
+A refreshing way to soothe your tongue after a chili-heavy meal.